 Medical weight loss programs often use weight loss medications as a tool for appetite control.
-Patients who are moderately to severely obese may be directed to use these products to control hunger and jump-start weight loss.
+Patients may be directed to use these products to control hunger and jump-start weight loss.
 If you're considering weight loss medications, you should consult with you doctor and request a referral to a specialist.

 Medications for appetite control help people reduce their food cravings and associated eating patterns that often lead to weight gain and weight related health issues.
 A doctor may recommend an appetite control medication if you have struggled to lose weight with other diets or weight management plans and you have a Body Mass Index, or BMI, of 30 or higher.
 The medication can help you reduce your daily calorie intake and and gradually restructure your diet for improved weight management.

 Guidelines for Use

 The major medications suggested for hunger control are Phentermine, Diethylpropion and Phendimetrazine.
 They are prescribed to adult patients and are intended for short term use of up to 12 weeks.
 These medications will reduce your hunger, allowing you to consume fewer calories without feel deprived or hungry.
 The medicatons are used to help patients develop healthier eating habits over the long term.